How to Find a Trustworthy Sports Betting Pick Service

 So how can we make sure we’re not being scammed and are getting involved with a trustworthy pick service?
 Here are some things to watch for when choosing a service.

-1. Winning Percentage Verification: You see a lot of handicappers and picks services advertising things like, “We are 10-2 in our last 12 picks”, or “85% winning percentage over the last month!”
+1. Winning Percentage Verification: You see a lot of handicappers and picks services that are provided by the process of action ac site advertising things like, “We are 10-2 in our last 12 picks”, or “85% winning percentage over the last month!”
 I want to see those picks, I want to see the dates they were submitted.
 Not only do I want to see those picks, but I also want to see their picks over the last 3 months, 6 months…even over the past year.

 How about the dozen picks prior to going on that 10-2 streak they went 2-10?
 That means they are 12-12, and after you pay your juice, you’re calling up your bookie and making another deposit.
 A lot of times when something sounds too good to be true, it probably is.
 If a pick service has a high rate of success, it shouldn’t be a problem to show data to support those numbers.